 You may already understand that your heating and air conditioning equipment needs annual HVAC (Heating, Ventilation, Air Conditioning) maintenance, but were you aware that you also should have an expert perform your annual plumbing maintenance?
 Service Experts Heating & Air Conditioning offers the Plumbing PLUS™ Maintenance Agreement for North America homeowners to help them find issues before they turn into big problems.
-While you should definitely call immediately for plumbing problems and schedule your plumbing maintenance yearly, here are a couple ways to get your home in great plumbing shape for spring.
+While you should definitely call immediately for plumbing problems and schedule your plumbing maintenance yearly, here are a couple ways to get your home in tip-top plumbing shape for spring.

-After the faucets, inspect any accessible pipes for evidence of leaks.
+After the faucets, scan any accessible pipes for evidence of leaks.
 You can often see visible pipes in basements and below sinks.
 Extreme weather can cause pipes to freeze and sometimes crack so spring is the ideal time to make sure the winter weather didn’t cause any damage that would result in plumbing problems.

 - Don’t neglect your water heater maintenance